 Backround report according to EN 15804, clause 8.3 Part 2: Additional information

 The backround report must contain all documentation about further environmental impact that has to be declared in the EPD.
 These documents (verification reports, test reports and additional technical information about each stage in the life cycle that were not considered in the LCA) can be added in form of a copy.
+Verifiers must check on additional information whether it has been 3rd party verified and confirmed by recognized, independent testing centers.

 Environmental Product Declaration